 However, this vacuum is not perfect.
 The cleaning path is narrow and the main body is pretty bulky, so it can’t lay perfectly low and flat for cleaning under the bed.
 Also, bagless models such as this are cheaper for maintenance, but they always create a cloud of dust when it is time to empty – not the best for those with allergies.

-This machine has one of the Shark designs that pulls apart, giving you a canister for taking up and down stairs or into other hard-to-reach areas.
+This machine has one of the Shark designs that pull apart, giving you a canister for taking up and down stairs or into other hard-to-reach areas.
 This vacuum has a long hose that can make it easy to clean tall draperies and cobwebs along the ceiling.
-It also comes with a lot of tools for multiple cleaning tasks – a crevice tool, pet power brush, dusting brush, turbo brush and hard floor attachment.
+It also comes with a lot of tools for multiple cleaning tasks – a crevice tool, pet power brush, dusting brush, turbo brush, and hard floor attachment.
 The Dust Away tool has a microfiber pad that is designed to capture dirt from your tile and hardwood floors.
 There is also a brushroll control so you can clean on hardwoods without flinging debris everywhere.

 Machines like this with a dust cup instead of a bag are not really known for their ability to trap allergens, but this one is designed with that in mind.
 It has a HEPA filter, and the vacuum’s components are designed to fit snugly together to seal in messes.
 The five-year warranty is an added bonus.

 It can be difficult to judge the most important feature of any vacuum before you buy – its cleaning power.
 Keith Quimby, a Utah-based vacuum dealer and repairman with more than 30 years of experience, said the best way to evaluate a vacuum's cleaning ability before you buy it is to get a demonstration in a shop that services vacuum cleaners.
 Those are the people who know what will break first on a vacuum, and they know the reliable products and brands.
+However, it's not always possible to get an in-person demonstration, which is why we put all of the vacuum cleaners in our guide to the test to make sure they live up to expectations.

 Maintenance also plays a major role in determining how well your vacuum is cleaning, especially as it gets older.
 Cleaning filters and dust cups regularly can make all the difference, according to Caitlin Wagner, product manager for upright vacuums at Shark.
 Ignoring maintenance can lead to less suction or even the total loss of a vacuum cleaner.
 "That's when you do see a lot of malfunctions in a vacuum," said Wagner.